 On top of writing and creating programs, computer programmers are also responsible for testing, debugging/troubleshooting, and maintaining the source code of computer programs.

-Unlike many other technical professions, programmers do necessarily need to be licensed or even pass any standardized certification tests in order to identify themselves a “programmer” or even a “software engineer”.
+In order to call yourself a programmer or software engineer, you need to do one of two things.
+Unlike other technical professions, programmers need to be licensed or pass standardized certification tests.
 However, it is illegal for someone to call themselves a “professional software engineer” without a license from an accredited institution in many parts of the world.

 Since programming encompasses many different areas, there is a debate as to whether licensing is required or not.